Michigan Commercial Tenant CAM Audit Rights [2026 Guide]

 Detroit Industrial Market

 Detroit's industrial real estate market underwent a significant renaissance between 2015 and 2024, with substantial investment in renovating older manufacturing and warehouse facilities in the greater metropolitan area.
-Hamtramck, Warren, Dearborn, and Romulus have seen major industrial activity.
-This renovation cycle created specific CAM billing issues:
+Hamtramck, Warren, Dearborn, and Romulus have seen major industrial activity, mirroring similar renovation cycles in Cleveland and Columbus.
+Renovation cycles created specific CAM billing issues:

 Capital improvements during renovation billed as operating expenses.
 Roof replacements, structural repairs, electrical system upgrades, and loading dock renovations are capital items.
 During Detroit's industrial renovation period, landlords frequently passed these costs through as one-time operating expenses rather than amortizing them over the improvements' useful lives.
 A tenant who signed a five-year lease during a building renovation absorbed capital costs that should have been spread over 15 to 30 years.
 CAMAudit's Rule 12 (Common Area Misclassification) identifies capital items in the operating expense pool.